Bobby Witt Jr. Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff is 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Phillies have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.
+- The Phillies' 4.01 team ERA ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to allow 120 home runs (1.1 per game), the 10th-fewest in the league.
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).

-- The Phillies will send Nola (9-7) to the mound for his 23rd start of the season as he looks for his 10th victory.
-He is 9-7 with a 4.43 ERA and 139 strikeouts in 138 2/3 innings pitched.
+- Sanchez (0-3) gets the starting nod for the Phillies in his 10th start of the season.
+He has a 2.66 ERA in 47 1/3 innings pitched, with 41 strikeouts.

-- His last appearance came on Saturday against the Pittsburgh Pirates, when the righty threw 4 2/3 innings, surrendering five earned runs while giving up nine hits.
+- In his most recent time out on Sunday, the left-hander tossed five scoreless innings against the Pittsburgh Pirates without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.